 This project primarily aims to engage and support Callander’s young people through training and apprenticeship opportunities.
 Across the three years of this project, a number of Modern Apprentices will be recruited, creating a network of young people working together for Callander.
-On the job training in rural skills, adventure tourism and cultural heritage will be on offer over the lifetime of Callander’s Landscape, with further training and accreditation opportunities for Callander’s Landscape’s volunteer base.
+On the job training in rural skills, cultural heritage and adventure tourism will be on offer over the lifetime of Callander’s Landscape, with further training and accreditation opportunities for Callander’s Landscape’s volunteer base.

 Aims & Objectives

 - Deliver Modern Apprenticeships across a range of heritage areas, providing young people with paid employment and “on-the-job” training;

 - Bring young people and local volunteers together to fill a skills gap in the heritage sector, locally and nationally;